 Disciplinary Panels shall not include any members of Seed SEF's Compliance Department or any Person involved in adjudicating any other stage of the same proceeding.

-Disciplinary Panels must meet any applicable composition requirements under Part 40 of the CFTC Regulations.
+Disciplinary Panels must meet any applicable composition requirements prescribed by the CEA or CFTC Regulations.

 The Disciplinary Panel shall conduct hearings in connection with any disciplinary proceedings, to make findings, render decisions, and impose sanctions (other than summary fines under Rule 811) pursuant to this Chapter 8.